mafiascum/automated-signup-server/CONTRIBUTING.md

 If you're confident in your code, feel free to commit directly to develop on this repository.
 However, if you're newer to Ruby on Rails, or want to get your code checked out (Which there is **no** shame in doing, and I'll likely even do myself), feel free to open a pull request instead.
 I or one of the other contributers will check out your changes and suggest any changes that should be made.

 ## Tips
 These are tips I've learned through my time working in Rails.
-They aren't in a particular order, maybe I'll organize them some day, but that day probably isn't today.
+They aren't in any particular order.

 Please remember, **all code pushed to the develop branch is considered production ready**.
 If you aren't ready to put it on a production server *right now*, then don't push it to develop.
 You can (and should) commit it locally, but don't share unfinished work on develop.
 Use a feature branch or your own repo instead!